LegoGwin/fabric_showcase/README.md

 The **tables section** of the bronze layer contains flattened versions of the data, where column names are cleaned and all values are typed as strings.

-For demo purposes, the solution includes a dummy connector to the Pokémon API.
-A sample pipeline extracts JSON data and lands it in the bronze files section for testing.
+For demo purposes, the solution includes a dummy connector to the Pokémon API that extracts JSON data and lands it in the bronze files section for testing.

 Two general-purpose pipelines are provided in the bronze layer: